 Chapter 5: The Touring Bass Player

 After leaving the Smashing Pumpkins, Ginger played bass on two Glee Live tours that performed in sold out arenas across the US and Europe.
 She appears in Glee: The 3D Concert Movie and on the soundtrack for the movie.
 Ginger has also played bass for artists Gwen Stefani and Lea Michele.
 With Lea Michele she appeared on the Tonight Show with Jimmy Fallon, Good Morning America, X-Factor and Ellen.
-She has also had the privilege of performing live with such amazing artists Slash, Tom Morello, Perry Farrell and Flea for a charity event in 2007 in Los Angeles.
-She often plays bass on various projects by her husband and composer Kristopher Pooley.
+She has also performed live with such artists Slash, Tom Morello, Perry Farrell, Wayne Kramer and Flea.
+She often plays bass on various projects with her husband and composer Kristopher Pooley.
 She has also written music for the television show The New Normal.

 Chapter 6: The End of the Bio